apache/beam/website/www/site/content/en/get-started/quickstart-java.md

 # Apache Beam Java SDK Quickstart

-This Quickstart will walk you through executing your first Beam pipeline to run [WordCount](/get-started/wordcount-example), written using Beam's [Java SDK](/documentation/sdks/java), on a [runner](/documentation#runners) of your choice.
+This quickstart shows you how to set up a Java development environment and run an [example pipeline](/get-started/wordcount-example) written with the [Apache Beam Java SDK](/documentation/sdks/java), using a [runner](/documentation#runners) of your choice.

 If you're interested in contributing to the Apache Beam Java codebase, see the [Contribution Guide](/contribute).